 Ireland has a rich folklore, rife with tales of strange creatures.
 Among them is the Dobhar-chú, which translates roughly as the ‘water hound’.
 Otherwise known as the King Otter or Irish Crocodile, the Dobhar-chú is described as a huge, carnivorous otter-like creature.
 Tucked away in a County Leitrim graveyard, a young woman’s gravestone provides a strange hint that the Dobhar-chú may be more than just a myth.

 Stories of the Dobhar-chú date back to ancient times in Ireland, describing it as something similar to a cross between a dog and an otter, or sometimes an otter and a fish.
 It lives predominantly in the many lakes of Ireland, but is also said to inhabit other bodies of deep water, including rivers and the sea.
 It is predatory and extremely hostile towards both people and dogs, attempting to drag them into the water to consume or even pursuing them across land.
-They are said to commonly be encountered in pairs, and a dying Dobhar-chú lets out a strange, high-pitched whistle to alert its partner, which will emerge from the water and seek to exact revenge on anyone that successfully kills one of the creatures.
+They are said to commonly be encountered in pairs, and a dying Dobhar-chú lets out a strange, high-pitched whistle to alert its partner.
+The second creature will then emerge from the water and seek to exact revenge on anyone that successfully kills one of the creatures.

 Sightings have been recorded since at least 1684, but it was an incident in 1722 for which the Dobhar-chú is most well known, with proponents of the creature claiming it provides tangible proof of its existence.
 The oral nature of Irish folklore means that inevitably details become changed or misreported over the years, but the core of the story remains consistent.
 A woman named Grace or Grainne Connelly lived close to Glenade Lough in Country Aintrim, and had visited the lake one morning either to bathe or wash clothes.
 While there, a creature emerged from the water and violently attacked her.
 After she failed to return home, her husband went to look for her, and found his wife dead by the side of the lake.
 The creature that had killed her was sleeping across her body.